Conference 2014: Editing: fit for purpose

 Some questions and answers were as follows:

-- What is important in a freelance?
+- What is important in a freelancer?
 Experience, training and describing what that training has helped you to do, giving feedback, awareness of different kinds of editing, and thoroughness.

-- Do you use freelances?
+- Do you use freelancers?
 Jo: ‘We're providing a service so we outsource most things.'
 Michele: ‘I have to keep my in-house team busy but may put out work that needs to be done somewhere quiet such as proofreading or editing.'
-Amanda: ‘I will put something out to a freelance if it's not too complicated.'
+Amanda: ‘I will put something out to a freelancer if it's not too complicated.'

 Other comments included: We are happy to get unsolicited emails about work, and emails are better than phone calls.
 Also, make sure your email or CV is correct – in both spelling and grammar.
 Let us know what you did before freelancing – that can be instructive.
 The SfEP's suggested minimum rates are useful.
 The fee depends on the job, and there may be provision for an extra fee if the job turns out to be more complicated than expected.
 Thames and Hudson pay more than Penguin!